ClassOrg-Data-Sci-F2024/L1FR-L2ES-Effect/project_plan.md

 Below is the plan for my project.

-RQ: Does L1 French help L2 Spanish learners acquire the French periphrastic future?
+RQ: Does L1 French help L2 Spanish learners acquire the French periphrastic future better than L1 English?

 I have chosen to analyze how L1 French affects L2 Spanish learners' acquisition of the periphrastic future in Spanish.
 The periphrastic future includes a subject + auxiliary verb + verb (infinitive), which is the same in both languages.
 I intend to use a corpus of written data taken from students who are learning the periphrastic future in their university beginner Spanish course.
 In order to answer my research question, I will maybe need a corpus with L1 English *and* L1 French speakers in order to make a proper comparison.
 Ideally, I would like to analyze university-level students, but I am willing to choose a different age group if there is not enough for the university-level age range.
 The study will have about 30 students with an L1 of Spanish.
 If unable to get enough learners, I will make sure there are sufficient tokens to analyze.